 "I kid you Raven, calm down."
 He laughed.
 And my fists relaxed slightly.

 "Fuck you Dave."
-I retorted, not breaking eye contact the mirrored lenses of the aviator style glasses reflecting him back.
+I retorted, not breaking eye contact with the mirrored lenses of the aviator style glasses I wore reflecting him back.

 "You are pretty when you are angry girl."
 He said and pulled away crushing the Burner, and I imagined it being his head not the cell phone being crushed.